gilligan-ees-3310-2020/lab-04-assignment/lab-04-instructions.md

 the R interface `run_rrtm`.

-1. Make a tibble containing the values of the lapse rate and the corresponding equilibrium surface temperature, and make a plot with lapse rate on the horizontal axis and surface temperature on the vertical axis.
+1. Make a tibble containing the values of the lapse rate and the corresponding equilibrium surface temperature, and then (in your report):
+    -   Make a table showing lapse rate and temperature.
+    -   Make a plot with lapse rate on the horizontal axis and surface temperature on the vertical axis.
 2. Describe how the equilibrium surface temperature varies as the lapse rate varies.